This lab aims to:

 and ASCII formats for displaying the data can be useful for understanding

 and debugging a network protocol.
-Capture your windump
+Capture your windump command

 with appropriate switches in the box below, and provide a detailed